Don Bank: House

 The interior maintains its original room configuration (two rooms on either side of the central hall) with additional rooms added along the north–south axis and a kitchen wing attached perpendicular to the northernmost Room 6 (dining room).
 The central hall connects front and rear verandahs giving access to Rooms 2–5.
-It retains an original boarded ceiling, original wall boards along Room 3 and 4 walls.
-Calico cloth lines walls outside Rooms 2 and 5, which was created and hung as an interpretive element during 1980 restoration.
+It retains an original boarded ceiling and original wall boards along Room 3 and 4 walls.
+Calico cloth lines the walls outside Rooms 2 and 5.
+The cloth was hung as an interpretive element during the 1980 restoration.

 It is estimated that Rooms 2–4 in the central core still retain up to 80% of their original fabric and are in good condition.
 The walls and ceiling of Room 2 date to the 1980s.
-Room 6 (dining room), 1 and 7 (Kitchen) were constructed between 1856 and 1858 and refurbished during the 1980 restoration.
-This refurbishment included re-plastering of walls (in certain places), installing plumbing and constructing caretakers' quarters (toilet and kitchen at the south-west corner of the cottage).
+Room 6 (dining room), 1 and 7 (kitchen) were constructed between 1856 and 1858 and refurbished during the 1980 restoration.
+This refurbishment included re-plastering of parts of the walls, installing plumbing, and constructing caretakers' quarters, including a toilet and kitchen at the south-west corner of the cottage.

 A box gutter runs along the north–south axis of the cottage.
 Building fabric sitting under this has been stained in several places.
 Room 2 (Morning Room, now the Guides' room) has the most staining to its calico-lined ceiling and walls.
 Differing widths and species of timber floorboards in each room reveal something of the age and progression of construction within individual rooms.
-During the 1980s restorations, new timber floor was laid where deterioration and decay were substantial.
+During the 1980s restoration, new timber floor was laid where deterioration and decay were substantial.